MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 * Price Source

 ### Price Calculation
-the Price Calculation interface defines methods that calculate amounts and discount percentages in journal and document lines.
+The Price Calculation interface defines methods that calculate amounts and discount percentages in journal and document lines.
 The Price Calculation - Native codeunit implements the interface, as shown in the following image.

 Insert image

 To add another implementation codeunit you must also extend the Price Calculation Handler enum that implements the Price Calculation and is used in the Price Calculation Setup table.

 ### Line With Price
 The Line With Price interface defines methods for a generic line that requires the calculation of a price, cost, and line discount.
-There are eight codeunits that implement this interfacem, as shown in the following image.
+There are eight codeunits that implement this interface, as shown in the following image.

 Insert image